IN-DEPTH: Investigating the dynamics of depression within the military

 Long-term development of depressive symptoms after deployment

 In short, based on the PRISMO data, four trajectories for depressive symptoms were identified: resilient (65%), intermediate-stable (20%), symptomatic-chronic (9%), and late-onset increasing (6%).
-These trajectories were associated with age, early traumas, deployment stressors, and PTSD symptoms.
+These trajectories were associated with early traumas, deployment stressors, and PTSD symptoms.
 The majority of the sample fell within the resilient trajectory, supporting the notion that deployed military personnel possess a high level of resilience.
 In future research, we aim to identify risk factors for the long-term development of depression.
-Can we predict who will end up in a specific depression trajectory even before deployment?
+Which variables before deployment indicate something about the development of depression after deployment?